Oussama1403/Encipherr/README.md

 ```

-:warning: Make sure python3 is installed. \
+:warning: Make sure python3 and flask framework are installed. \
-To run the server just type in your terminal:
+then run the server by typing in your terminal:

 ```python
 python3 flask_app.py